Book: Bible, Me on the Map, Mrs. Rosey Posey and the Fine China Plate, God, I Need to Talk to You About Laziness

 Worksheets: My Home, Cut Apart Seasons, Mm Writing, Spatial Tree, My Place in the World, Dot-to-Dot, "Bee" Attitude, The Fiery Furnace

-Activities: Small items, paint, sticky tack, circle cereals, Play Dough
+Activities: Small items, paint, sticky tack, tissue paper, glue, circle cereals, Play Dough

 Theme: "Bee" Attitudes - Obedience